chrisbh4/SnkrMrkt/README.md

 - Users can create, edit, and delete a shoe listings
 - Users can create, edit, and delete a shoe reviews
 - Users can create, edit, and delete a shoe from the shopping cart
-- Users can create a shoe order
+- Users can create a purchase order and view order history

 ### Technologies:
 - JavaScript